colabobio/clinicapp_android/README.md

 Getting Started
 ---------------
     This project uses the Gradle build system.
 To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.
+But first, make sure to create the following files in the root of your project:

+    ```
+    secrets.properties
+    web_client_id="ID from Google Cloud"
+    ```

+    and

+    ```
+    keystore.properties
+    keyAlias=
+    keyPassword=
+    storeFile=
+    storePassword=
+    ```

+    Also, make sure that JDK used by Gradle in Android Studio is 17 or higher.
+To change the SDK version in Android Studio:

+    * Go to File, Settings, Build, Execution, Deployment
+    * Build tools, Gradle
+    * Change Gradle JDK from the dropdown.

 Screenshots
 -----------